Tips for Moving with Pets - Help Your Pets Love Your New Florida Home

 Organize Your Vet Records

-If you’re moving to a new city which will require finding a new veterinarian, be sure to get all of your vet records from the previous office.
+If you’re moving to a new city that will require finding a new veterinarian, be sure to get all of your vet records from the previous office.
 While you’re there, you can ask your vet for a recommendation of an office in your new town.
 If your pet is naturally nervous or high-stress, also consider talking to your vet about a sedative or stress-reducing medication for the move.

 Get Fido and Fluffy Used to Their Travel Accommodations